PowerShift Publications 2018-2011

 Summary: This publication analyses international investment policy and its compatibility with sustainable development goals.
 It critically questions the role of investment protection agreements and their influence on environmentally and socially responsible policy-making.

-Eco-Export World Champion - The title just stolen?
+World Eco-Export Champion – The title only stolen?

 Author: Chris Methmann

 Summary: This study critically examines the downsides of an export-oriented green economy.
-She questions whether Germany rightly bears the title of "eco-export world champion" and discusses the ecological, economic and social costs of such an orientation.
+It questions whether Germany rightly holds the title of ‘Eco-Export World Champion’ and discusses the ecological, economic and social costs of such an orientation.

 Summary: The profile presents alternative models for partnerships in the raw materials sector.
-The aim is to promote a more sustainable and equitable raw materials policy that meets both the needs of developed countries and the requirements of resource-producing countries.
+The aim is to promote a more sustainable and equitable raw materials policy that meets both the needs of developed countries and the requirements of countries producing raw materials.

-Position paper of the Working Group on Raw Materials for a comprehensive EU initiative to avoid conflicts in the extraction of raw materials
+AK Raw Materials position paper for a comprehensive EU initiative to avoid conflicts in the mining of raw materials

-Summary: The position paper welcomes the European Commission's announcement to launch its own initiative on conflict raw materials, similar to the Dodd Frank Act in the US.
-It stresses the opportunity for the EU to make a significant contribution to the prevention of conflicts and human rights violations in the extraction of raw materials.
-The paper discusses the positive and negative aspects of the Dodd Frank Act and calls for careful analysis and avoidance of undesirable negative side effects in a new EU regulation.
+Summary: The position paper welcomes the European Commission's announcement to launch its own initiative on conflict commodities, similar to the Dodd Frank Act in the US.
+It stressed the opportunity for the EU to make a significant contribution to the prevention of conflicts and human rights violations in the extraction of raw materials.
+The paper discusses the positive and negative aspects of the Dodd Frank Act and calls for careful analysis and avoidance of undesirable negative accompanying effects in a new EU regulation.

 Summary: This profile addresses the possibility of using taxes on the extraction or use of raw materials as an instrument of a sustainable resource policy.
 He discusses how royalties can involve the state in the profits of extracting raw materials and internalize external costs of extracting raw materials.
 The text argues that a taxation of raw materials can create incentives for a more gentle handling and contribute to the decoupling of raw material consumption and prosperity.

-Summary: This publication discusses the need for a more democratic design of German and European raw materials policy.
-It is criticised that the discourse and policy-making in this area are strongly dominated by the interests of industry, resulting in a neglect of social, environmental and human rights aspects.
-The text calls for greater involvement of civil society and alignment of raw materials policy with the principles of sustainability and global justice in order to minimise the negative impact of raw materials extraction and trade on people and the environment.
+Summary: This publication discusses the need for a more democratic shaping of German and European raw materials policy.
+It is criticised that the discourse and policy-making in this area is strongly dominated by the interests of industry, which leads to a neglect of social, environmental and human rights aspects.
+The text calls for greater involvement of civil society and for raw materials policy to be aligned with the principles of sustainability and global justice in order to minimise the negative impact of raw materials extraction and trade on people and the environment.

-Summary: This criticism addresses the EU's plans for wide-ranging and comprehensive free trade agreements with Egypt, Jordan, Morocco and Tunisia.
+Summary: This criticism addresses the EU's plans for far-reaching and comprehensive free trade agreements with Egypt, Jordan, Morocco and Tunisia.
 It is questioned whether these agreements actually contribute to sustainable and inclusive economic growth in partner countries or whether they have social, environmental and economic consequences that could exacerbate the problems that led to the Arab Spring.
-The publication criticises EU trade policy for its one-sided focus on the interests of European companies and the lack of consideration for the development needs of partner countries and democratic self-determination.
+The publication criticises EU trade policy for its one-sided focus on the interests of European companies and the lack of consideration of partner countries' development needs and democratic self-determination.

 Position paper on conflict raw materials